Make a DIY diffuser necklace out of natural terra cotta clay! The clay is affordable, easy to shape, and it retains grooves that trap essential oils.

 - Add oil every 1-2 days or as aroma fades.

-Have you made terra cotta jewelry or crafts?
+Have you made a diffuser necklace?
 If so, how did it go?